Theatre of Blood

+The film was released by United Artists on March 16, 1973, receiving both critical and commercial success.
+Considered a cult film, Theatre of Blood is well-regarded by fans of Vincent Price, and was considered by both Price and Diana Rigg as one of their favourite of their own films.
+A stage adaptation was produced at the Royal National Theatre in 2005.

 Plot

-After being humiliated by members of the Theatre Critics Guild at an awards ceremony, Shakespearean actor Edward Kendal Sheridan Lionheart is seen committing suicide by diving into the Thames from a great height.
+After being humiliated by members of the London Theatre Critics Guild at an awards ceremony, Shakespearean actor Edward Kendal Sheridan Lionheart is seen committing suicide by diving into the Thames from a great height.
 He survives and is rescued by a group of vagrants.
 Two years later, beginning on the Ides of March, Lionheart sets out to exact vengeance against the critics who failed to acclaim his genius, killing them one by one in ways very similar to murder scenes in the season of William Shakespeare's plays that he last performed.
 Before each murder, Lionheart recites the critic's damning review of his performance in the role.

-The first critic, George Maxwell, is repeatedly stabbed by a mob of murderous homeless people, suggested by the murder of Caesar in Julius Caesar.
+The first critic, George Maxwell, is repeatedly stabbed by a mob of murderous homeless people, suggested by the murder of Julius Caesar in Julius Caesar.
 The second, Hector Snipe, is impaled with a spear, and his body is dragged away to appear at Maxwell's funeral tied to a horse's tail, replicating the murder of Hector in Troilus and Cressida.
-The third, Horace Sprout, is decapitated while sleeping, as is Cloton in Cymbeline.
+The third, Horace Sprout, is decapitated while sleeping, as is Cloten in Cymbeline.
 The fourth critic, Trevor Dickman, has his heart cut out by Shylock in The Merchant of Venice, the play being rewritten so that Antonio is forced to repay his debt with a pound of flesh.
-The fifth, Oliver Larding, is drowned in a barrel of wine, as is the Duke of Clarence in Richard III.
+The fifth, Oliver Larding, is drowned in a barrel of wine, as is George Plantagenet, Duke of Clarence in Richard III.